bdunko/Charon-s-Obol/notes/Obol/Sprints/Sprint 06-29.md

 ### In Progress
 - [ ] **Vignette**
-	- [ ] Improve vignette shader appearance - see ChatGPT conversation. https://chatgpt.com/c/6861fe0a-3854-8013-be5f-4e63eea6ccc0
+	- [ ] Update vignettes with new parameters and verify appearance.

 ### Done
 - [ ] **Building Blocks Revisit**